 For two of cases to be discussed during the semester, each student will individually prepare a written case analysis.
-The selection of the two cases for write-up is at the discretion of the student, based on their interests and schedule.
+A written case analysis may be mandatory for one of the cases; the selection of the remainder of the case(s) for which a written case analysis required is at the discretion of the student, based on their interests and schedule.
+Please do not select the Subway case or any case which you have studied in a prior class for your written case analyses.
 Suggested format, contents, grading rubric and deadlines for the deliverable will be communicated in class and/or on Canvas.
-Note that each student is expected to be completely prepared for discussion of each of the cases irrespective of whether or the student completed a write-up on that case.
+Note that each student is expected to be completely prepared for discussion of each case irrespective of whether or the student completed a write-up on that case.